The Top 12 Singers Of ‘The Voice’: What You Don’t Know

-After weeks of tryouts for NBC’s hit music show, The Voice, it all comes down to this: the Top 12.
-After last week’s playoffs, The Voice judges have narrowed down their ranks to three singers each and who will win season 14 of the show is still anyone’s guess.
-From here on out, each week another singer will be dropped before the best “voice” of the season will be revealed.
-Starting tonight, The Voice will begin their themed weeks with “Story of the Song” in which “artists will reveal the story of what their song means to them — special memories, significant life moments and covering artists who have inspired them,” according to NBC.
+After weeks of tryouts for NBC’s hit music show, The Voice, it all comes down to this: the top 12.
+After last week’s playoffs, The Voice judges have narrowed down their teams to three singers each and who will win Season 14 of the show is still anyone’s guess.
+From here on out, another singer will be dropped each week before the best “voice” of the season will be revealed.
+Starting tonight, The Voice will begin its themed weeks with “Story of the Song” in which “artists will reveal the story of what their song means to them — special memories, significant life moments and covering artists who have inspired them,” according to NBC.

 Here are the teams as they stand now and a little information about each of the finalists that you may not know.
 No doubt, some of these stories will be featured tonight.